spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ### Troubleshooting Tip
 After setting the enable password network, I wasn’t prompted to enter the password when I typed enable again.
-This is because I was still in Privileged EXEC mode (R2#).
+I was stuck in Privileged EXEC mode (R2#).
 To test the password prompt, I had to type exit twice to return to User EXEC mode (R2>), then re-enter enable.
-Once I did that, the router correctly prompted me for the password.
+Once I completed this step, the router correctly prompted me for the password.

 ### Lesson Learned from Troubleshooting Tip: